Gerhard Schmidt-Gaden

-Life
+Life and career

-Born in Karlovy Vary, Czechoslovakia, Schmidt-Gaden studied conducting with Kurt Eichhorn in Munich, choral conducting with Kurt Thomas in Leipzig, and singing with Helge Rosvaenge, Otto Iro and Mario Tonelli.
+Gerhard Schmidt-Gaden was born in Karlovy Vary, Czechoslovakia, on 19 June 1937.
+As a boy, he sang soprano in the church's boys' choir and in other choirs of the region, and he took organ lessons from the choral conductor.
+He studied conducting with Kurt Eichhorn at the Musikhochschule München, choral conducting with Kurt Thomas in Leipzig, and singing with Helge Rosvaenge, Otto Iro and Mario Tonelli.

+In 1956, at age 18 and still at school, he founded the Tölzer Knabenchor with members from a boy scout group.
+The choir was first called "Singkreis Bad Tölz im Kreisjugendring".
+He took the boys' choir to the Bavarian broadcaster BR and to Leipzig to a competition for choral conductors.
+The group was named Tölzer Knabenchor the following year.
+They achieved international fame within a few years.
+Schmidt-Gaden collaborated with Hans Werner Henze, Herbert von Karajan, and Claudio Abbado.
+The choir performed in a prologue to the world premiere of Carl Orff's De temporum fine comoedia at the Salzburg Festival, staged by August Everding in 1973.

-In 1956 he founded the Tölzer Knabenchor, a boys' choir which achieved international fame within a few years.
-He conducted the choir until 2016.
-He was influenced by Carl Orff, Hans Werner Henze, Herbert von Karajan, August Everding and Claudio Abbado.
-His musical development was particularly influenced by his longstanding collaboration with Nikolaus Harnoncourt, with the Tölzer Knabenchor performing in Harnoncourt's first recordings of Bach's works in historically informed performance.
-In 1978, Schmidt-Gaden founded the "Florilegium Musicum", a chamber orchestra for early music with original instruments.
+During his studies in Leipzig, Schmidt-Gaden became interested in historically informed performance, using boys' choirs for Baroque music as the composers had in mind.
+This led to a longstanding collaboration with Nikolaus Harnoncourt, with the Tölzer Knabenchor performing in Harnoncourt's first recordings of Bach's works in historically informed performance, including around 100 Bach cantatas.
+A recording is Bach's Weihnachtsoratorium in Waldhausen church.
+He toured with the boys to the US, China and Japan, among others.
+In 1978, Schmidt-Gaden founded the Florilegium Musicum, a chamber orchestra for early music with original instruments.

 From 1980 to 1988 he was professor of choral conducting at the Mozarteum in Salzburg.
-From 1984 to 1989 he also worked as choir director at La Scala in Milan.
+From 1984 to 1989 he also worked as director of the boys' choir at La Scala in Milan.

-The writer Christopher Kloeble, who sang in the Tölzer Knabenchor from 1988 to 1994, reported in 2017 retrospectively about mental abuse by Schmidt-Gaden up to the singing of a mocking song on the then overweight Kloeble during a bus ride of the choir.
-Another choirboy confirmed the atmosphere of fear, humiliation and emotional violence up to a slap in the face.
+The writer Christopher Kloeble, who sang in the Tölzer Knabenchor from 1988 to 1994, reported in 2017 retrospectively about mental abuse by Schmidt-Gaden such as the singing of a song mocking the then overweight Kloeble during a bus ride of the choir.
+Another choirboy confirmed the atmosphere of fear, humiliation and emotional violence including being slapped in the face.
 Schmidt-Gaden did not comment on the accusations.

-Schmidt-Gadens recordings with the Tölzer Knabenchor include Bach's Christmas Oratorio with the Collegium Aureum, Kleine Geistliche Konzerte by Heinrich Schütz, and sacred choral music by Orlande de Lassus.
+Schmidt-Gaden's recordings with the Tölzer Knabenchor include Bach's Christmas Oratorio with the Collegium Aureum, Kleine Geistliche Konzerte by Heinrich Schütz, and sacred choral music by Orlando di Lasso.
 A reviewer of Gramophone noted about their 1971 recording of the Christmas Oratorio that it "bursts forth with spirited expectation as the Nativity is vigorously explored".

-He took farewell from the Tölzer Knabenchor with a concert of four motets by Bach at the Stadtpfarrkirche in Bad Tölz in January 2016, opening the year of celebrating the choir's 60th anniversary.
+In his last concert with the Tölzer Knabenchor he performed four motets by Bach at the Stadtpfarrkirche in Bad Tölz in January 2016, opening the year of celebrating the choir's 60th anniversary.
+He was succeeded by his pupil Christian Fliegner.